 Over the course of her career, she’s created & led production of three award winning TV series & numerous web communities.
 A former educator, Joanne segued to children’s television in her mid-twenties and was nominated for an Emmy at Children’s Television Workshop.
 Her entrepreneurial spirit led her to develop and produce “THE DR FAD SHOW” a nationally (and internationally) syndicated TV series for young inventors and entrepreneurs.
 The series, the first of three produced by Joanne Roberts Productions, aired successfully in 90% of the country and in 20 countries across the globe, spurring the growth of invention conventions in schools and science museums.

-I was also a pioneer in the new media industry, attracting funding from AOL and Ameritech, as CEO of Kidsites 3000, back in 1995.
-Our company generated many innovative web communities for kids and teens in partnership with AOL, CBS, Disney, Netscape and Nickelodeon, leading the way with digital video, music, blogging and social media.
+In 1995, Joanne moved to the web attracting funding from AOL and Ameritech, as CEO of Kidsites 3000.
+The company generated some of the earliest web communities for kids and teens in partnership with AOL, CBS, Disney, Netscape and Nickelodeon, leading the way with digital video, music, blogging, games and social media.

 Joanne has forged ongoing strategic sales, distribution and marketing partnerships with national & global companies, networks & syndicated station groups, generating mass & niche audiences for brands she originated.
 She’s also worked with small, large and mid-sized companies, helping them launch, reposition and optimize their own brands, from creating TV pilots and digital content for media companies, to developing websites, thought leadership videos and marketing campaigns for a range of other businesses.
 Clients have included The Brennan Center of Justice, The Smithsonian, Revlon, Selfhelp Community Services, FleishmanHillard, North American Bus Industries, WNET, CBS, Lifetime, Viacom, Fox and HBO.